lixixibj/DeepTVAR-data-code/README.md

 All Python code was implemented using
 [![Python v3.6.15](https://img.shields.io/badge/python-v3.6.15-blue.svg)](https://www.python.org/downloads/release/python-3615/), and Pytorch was used for network training.

-Installation in a virtual environment is recommended:
+To reproduce all results, installation in a virtual environment as follows is essential:
 ```
 #install python with version 3.6.15
 conda create --name python36 python=3.6.15